sofmeright/VirtualDisplayDriver_Wizard/README.md

 What you see is what you get!
 Very simple prototype.
 Call it beta.

-I use this in my [workstation setup](http://sh.uni2.cc/28JLJ) was wondering how hard it would be to have a GUI for this and here we are.
+I use the Virtual Display Driver in my [workstation setup](http://sh.uni2.cc/28JLJ) was wondering how hard it would be to have a GUI for this and here we are.

 Issues in advance:
 - None that I am aware of at this time.